-In Gotland, Sweden the house designed by Hans Murman Architects becomes barely visible, mirroring its surroundings with its facade.
+Juniper House designed by Hans Murman Architects becomes barely visible, mirroring its surroundings with its facade, located in Gotland, Sweden.
 From a centrally placed kitchen and living room you have the feeling of living in nature.
 The facade is a playful comment on allowing modern architecture to be visual in the landscape.
 The house allows you to experience color, texture, surface, material, transparency and light on and through the facades.

 Photos: Ake E-son Lindman ( Note: except images with snow are from Hans Murman)